How do I find out what animals are up for adoption?

 What kind of veterinary care do your adoptable dogs and cats come with?

-All dogs and cats up for adoption are spayed/neutered; up to date on vaccines; microchipped; tested; treated with defleaing, deworming, and demiting medication as necessary, and often more.
+The adoption fee for all dogs and cats includes spay/neuter surgery; up to date on core vaccines at the time of adoption; microchip; treated with defleaing, deworming, and demiting medication as necessary, and often more.
 The adoption fee sometimes also covers exceptional veterinary treatment that was required upon intake for animals in our Underdogs & Undercats and GrandPaws programs, such as an eye removal or a limb amputation.
 If the animal adopted is too small at the time of adoption to have been altered or has been temporarily waived from surgery due to a medical condition at the time of adoption, we ensure all adopted animals are altered within six months of adoption.
 (This is included in the adoption fee.)

 What’s the adoption process like?

 Pretty straightforward.
 Here’s the step-by-step:

 You fall for an amazing dog or cat that you either met or saw online.

 If your application is approved, we set you up with a time to meet the animal if you haven’t already.